yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

     "./vidfix.png"
     >}}

-This is a complex issue and the main reason Vulkan is not the default API in use.
+This is a complex issue and the main reason Vulkan is not yuzu's default API.
 Users of old laptops with AMD and Intel integrated GPUs tend to use the driver shipped by either the laptop vendor or Windows Update.
-In both cases those drivers are most likely years old (yuzu can run on AMD GPUs from 2012) and either lack Vulkan support at all, or only support a portion of what’s needed to run yuzu.
+In both cases, those drivers are most likely years old (yuzu can run on AMD GPUs from 2012) and either lack Vulkan support at all, or only support a portion of what’s needed to run yuzu.
-Also, since laptops by default connect the display directly to the integrated GPU, that’s the first Vulkan driver that will be seen, so it’s critical to have the latest
+Also, since laptops, by default, connect the display directly to the integrated GPU, that’s the first Vulkan driver that will be seen, so it’s critical to have the latest
 GPU driver installed *even if* your laptop has a dedicated NVIDIA GPU running the latest driver.

 While telling AMD users to [manually download and install updated drivers](https://www.amd.com/en/support) is a viable option and works as it should, in its